NataliaSozontova/homeworkWeek10ReadMeGenerator/Develop/README.md

 ## Contributing

-  if u want to contrubute contatc me on my github
+  If u would like to contribute please reach me out via email provided below

 ## Tests

-  test 1unstrr
+  please use manual tests since the automation in the progress

 ## Questions

   https://github.com/NataliaSozontova

-  Please email me for further questions at na@gmail.com
+  Please email me for further questions at nasozntova@gmail.com